 The inner edge of the pump pulley must be aligned with the outer edge of the drive pulley in order to prevent side wear of the cog belt.

 Do not over-tighten the drive belt.
-Overtightening will cause premature belt and/or bearing failure.
+Over-tightening will cause premature belt and/or bearing failure.

-After tensioning, secure the pump support assembly by tightening the jam nuts (24) and remaining hardware (10, 11, 12 and 19).
+After tensioning, secure the pedestal by tightening the jam nuts and remaining hardware on the "pusher rods".

 Seal Reassembly and Installation